-EO Charging is a trading name of Juuce Limited, a company registered in England and Wales under company number 09314212, whose registered office is at Tomo House, Tomo Road, Stowmarket, IP14 5AY ("we", “us", “our”) and is committed to protecting and respecting your privacy.
+EO Charging is a trading name of Juuce Limited, a company registered in England and Wales under company number 09314212, whose registered office is at Tomo House, Tomo Road, Stowmarket, IP14 5AY ("we", “us", “our”).

 You can contact us by emailing email@example.com or on +44 (0)333 77 20383 or by writing to us at our registered office address as set out above.

-For the purpose of the Data Protection Act 2018 (the "Act"), the data controller is Juuce Limited of Tomo House, Tomo Road, Stowmarket, IP14 5AY.
+For the purpose of the Data Protection Act 2018 (the "Act"), and the Privacy and Electronic Communications Regulations (PECR) the Data Controller is Juuce Limited of Tomo House, Tomo Road, Stowmarket, IP14 5AY.

 We may collect and process the following data about you: